- Running RStudio in Your Web Browser

-As of September 2020, the default version of R on all HPC clusters is 4.0.
-To continue using the previous version of 3.6, run the following command on the command line and/or in your Slurm script:
+As of May 2023, the default version of R on Della is 4.3.
+To continue using an earlier version such as 4.2, run the following command on the command line and/or in your Slurm script:

 RStudio is available through two web portals.
 You will need to use a VPN to connect from off-campus (GlobalProtect VPN is recommended).
 If you have an account on Adroit or Della then browse to https://myadroit.princeton.edu or https://mydella.princeton.edu.
 To begin a session, click on "Interactive Apps" and then "RStudio Server".
 For more details see this tutorial from DSS.
 Complete this form if you need an acount on Adroit.

-While most packages can be installed through RStudio, at times you will need to perform the installation from the head node of Adroit or Della following the Quick Fix directions at the top of this page.
-To get to the head node from the OnDemand main menu, click on "Clusters" and then "<Name> Cluster Shell Access".
+All R packages must be installed from the command line on the login node of Adroit or Della.
+To get to the command line on the login node from the OnDemand main menu, click on "Clusters" and then "<Name> Cluster Shell Access".
 This will take you to a black terminal window where you can install packages by running the appropriate commands, for example:

 From the MyAdroit/MyDella main menu choose "Files" then "/scratch/network/<YourNetID>" on MyAdroit or "/scratch/gpfs/<YourNetID>" on MyDella.
 Choose "New Dir" to make a directory with a name you create.
 Double click on the newly created directory to open it.
 Choose "Upload" to transfer your files from your local computer to Adroit/Della.
 If you need to edit a file after uploading then choose "Edit".
 You can also create new files.
 See a video demonstration of uploading files and many other operations in OnDemand.
 Learn more about the different locations to store your files.

 Internet Access is Not Available During Running Sessions